The page covers:

-Palazzo Mastrozzi is a late XVIIth century palace with a very elaborate stucco decoration; it was a palazzo da appartamenti, a building split into flats which were rented (for more about this kind of buildings click here).
+Palazzo Mastrozzi is a late XVIIth century palace with a very elaborate stucco decoration; it was a palazzo da appartamenti, a building split into flats which were rented.
+You may wish to see a page on this kind of buildings.

-(left) Detail of the windows; (right-above) detail of the windows; (right-below) a detail of Palazzo Cieco
+(left and right-above) Details of the windows; (right-below) a detail of Palazzo cieco